 (2) The information statement may be in the form of a separate document or a part of the consumer lease document.

+Note for this regulation:

-Note — Section 153 of the Code requires a lessor under a consumer lease to give a lessee a statement in the form required by the regulations explaining the lessee’s rights and obligations.
+Section 153 of the Code requires a lessor under a consumer lease to give a lessee a statement in the form required by the regulations explaining the lessee’s rights and obligations.
 The explanation must be given within 14 days after entering into the lease.

 Part 10 — Matters prescribed for the purposes of Part 11 of the Code (Miscellaneous)